idealius/transpose_covid_timeseries/readme.md

 Source: `https://ourworldindata.org/grapher/covid-contact-tracing`

-2. Why are certain regions printed out during runtime and not others?
+Q. Why are certain regions printed out during runtime and not others?

-The regions are printed to the console if they have rates higher than sweden's total rate per capita.
+A. The regions are printed to the console if they have rates higher than sweden's total rate per capita.
 Other than that the rest is probably left over information used for debugging / confirmation.

 ### Major Bugs
 9/11/2020: None known